ipfs-cluster/ipfs-cluster-website/content/documentation/guides/metrics.md

 * `ping`: the lack of pings from a given cluster peer signifies that the peer is down and is used to trigger re-pinnings when enabled.
 The ping metric includes information about each peer, like its peer name, IPFS daemon ID and addresses etc. which are then re-used to fill-in fields in the pin status objects when requested.
 * `freespace`: this metric informs how much free space IPFS has in its repository and is used to decide whether to allocate new pins to this peer or others.
 * `tag:*`: "tag" metric provide values coming from the tag informer.
-For example, peer may broacast a metric `tag:group` with value `server`.
+For example, peer may broadcast a metric `tag:group` with value `server`.
 The values are used by the balanced allocator to distribute pins across different values of a single tag.
 * `pinqueue`: this metric carries the number of items queued to pin and can also be used to avoid pinning on peers with long pinning queues.

 Administrators can inspect the latest metrics received by a peer with the following commands: